Get notified when NVDA files again. Create a free account and we'll email you the moment its next filing is analyzed.

 We have a commercial paper program to support general corporate purposes, pursuant to which we may issue unsecured paper notes, from time to time or all at once, up to $25.0 billion.
 As of April 26, 2026, no commercial paper was outstanding.

-NVIDIA increased its commercial paper program limit from $575 million to $25.0 billion, a 43x increase.
-This provides significantly greater short-term liquidity capacity, though no commercial paper is currently outstanding in either period.
+NVIDIA expanded its commercial paper program capacity from $575 million to $25.0 billion, a 43-fold increase.
+While no commercial paper is currently outstanding, this significantly enhances short-term liquidity flexibility and borrowing capacity to support general corporate purposes.

 Previous filing · verify on EDGAR →